durso/blockchain-with-big-query/README.md

 ![Histogram](https://github.com/durso/blockchain-with-big-query/blob/main/img/Hist_age.png?raw=true)

-The third file (wallet_cumbalance.py) shows the cumulative balance of a specific wallet.
+The third file (wallet_cumbalance.py) shows the cumulative balance of a specific wallet (Binance cold wallet).
 You can amend the WHERE clause to get the balance of a different wallet.

 Plot produced by wallet_cumbalance.py